katiestar99/ansible/docs/docsite/rst/user_guide/sample_setup.rst

 The sample setup models a typical configuration topology.
 When doing multi-tier deployments, there are going to be some additional playbooks that hop between tiers to roll out an application.
 In this case, 'site.yml' may be augmented by playbooks like 'deploy_exampledotcom.yml' but the general concepts still apply.
-Ansible allows you to deploy and configure using the same tool, so you would likely reuse groups and keep the OS configuration in separate playbooks or roles from the app deployment.
+Assible allows you to deploy and configure using the same tool, so you would likely reuse groups and keep the OS configuration in separate playbooks or roles from the app deployment.

 Consider "playbooks" as a sports metaphor -- you can have one set of plays to use against all your infrastructure and situational plays that you use at different times and for different purposes.

 .. _ship_modules_with_playbooks:

-Using local Ansible modules
+Using local Assible modules
 ---------------------------

-If a playbook has a :file:`./library` directory relative to its YAML file, this directory can be used to add Ansible modules that will automatically be in the Ansible module path.
+If a playbook has a :file:`./library` directory relative to its YAML file, this directory can be used to add Assible modules that will automatically be in the Assible module path.
 This is a great way to keep modules that go with a playbook together.
 This is shown in the directory structure example at the start of this section.

 .. seealso::